DhruvArora1210/Spatital-AI/README.md

 This allows us to answer questions like "Where did I leave my keys?" by querying the vector space, retrieving the absolute heading stored 10 minutes ago, and calculating the relative turn needed now.

 2. Relative Navigation Engine (SpatialMath)
 Raw coordinates are useless to a blind user.
-Lumina's SpatialMath module normalizes the vector space relative to the user's current facing direction.
+Spatial Intelligence's SpatialMath module normalizes the vector space relative to the user's current facing direction.

 Formula: (Object_Heading - User_Heading + 180) % 360 - 180